 In the area of corporate philanthropy, she worked with Nsyscom, a Korean CSR consulting company, the Korean Corporate Citizenship Center and the Boston College Center for Corporate Citizenship as a research associate.

-Her corporate responsibility experience includes working with National Human Rights Council of Korea for human value centered management from 2007 to 2013.
-She was the Coordinator of UNDP/Global Compact Network Korea for the joint conference with UN Global Compact, UN Principles for Responsible Investment and UNEP Finance Initiative in 2008.
+Her corporate responsibility experiences include various research projects for National Human Rights Council of Korea for human value centered management from 2007.
+Also, she was the Coordinator of UNDP Korea/Global Compact Network Korea for the joint conference with UN Global Compact HQ in New York, UN Principles for Responsible Investment HQ in London and UNEP Finance Initiative in Geneva in 2008.

-She authored "Global Competitiveness of Innovative Leaders - CSR Strategy and CSV Talent (2015/ Seoul/Starbooks)" and the South Korea section of “The World Guide to Sustainable Enterprise: Asia Pacific Volume (2015/UK/Greenleaf Publishing) including co-authoring of the South Korea section of “The World Guide to CSR (2010/UK/Greenleaf Publishing)”.
-She also co-authored “Trends and Strategies of CSR(Seoul/Community Chest of Korea)”.
+She authored "Global Competitiveness of Innovative Leaders - CSR Strategy and CSV Talent (2015/ Seoul/Starbooks)" and the South Korea section of “The World Guide to Sustainable Enterprise: Asia Pacific Volume (2015/UK/Greenleaf Publishing).
+She co-authored the South Korea section of “The World Guide to CSR (2010/UK/Greenleaf Publishing)” and “Trends and Strategies of CSR(Seoul/Community Chest of Korea)”.
 She translated Korean versions of “Beyond Good Company – Next Generation of Corporate Citizenship (Palgrave Macmillan)” by FKI media, “Corporate Community Involvement (Greenleaf Publishing)” by Saeng-Gak-Bi-Hang, and “Social Innovation Inc. (Wiley)” by Young Idea in Seoul, South Korea.

-She has spoken about CSR on various occasions: The 4th International Conference on Government and Business against Corruption in Public Procurement hosted by the Moscow Government, Russia, 2016 Collective Action Conference in Basel, Switzerland, International Workshop on Governance of State Owned Enterprises co-hosted by Department of Public Enterprises of the Government of India and the World Bank, the 4th Philippine Conference on Research in CSR co-hosted by Asian Development Bank and Benita & Catalino Yap Foundation, Asian Forum on Corporate Social Responsibility in Manila, Philippines in 2009 and 2011, Kuala Lumpur, Malaysia in 2010, and Bangkok, Thailand in 2012, 2011 World CSR Symposium in Kuala Lumpur, Malaysia, 2011 Kuwait CSR Conference in Kuwait, 2011 UN Global Compact CJK Roundtable in Tokyo, Japan, 2008 Asia Business Conference at Harvard Business School in Boston, US, Canon Institute of Global Studies, 2014 CSR Forum with UN hosted by UN Global Compact Network Korea and Ministry of Foreign Affairs of the government of South Korea in Vietnam, European Chamber of Commerce Korea & Europe Korea Foundation, Federation of Korean Industries (FKI), Global Business School of the FKI-IMI, Korea Trade-Investment Promotion Agency (KOTRA) headquarter and KOTRA Manila, Korea International Cooperation Agency (KOICA), and SMBA (Small and Medium Business Administration) etc.
+She has spoken about CSR on various occasions: The 4th International Conference on Government and Business against Corruption in Public Procurement hosted by the Moscow Government in Moscow, Russia in 2016, Collective Action Conference in Basel, Switzerland in 2016, International Workshop on Governance of State Owned Enterprises co-hosted by Department of Public Enterprises of the Government of India and the World Bank in New Delhi, India, in 2015, the 4th Philippine Conference on Research in CSR co-hosted by Asian Development Bank and Benita & Catalino Yap Foundation in Manila, Philippines in 2014, Asian Forum on Corporate Social Responsibility in Manila, Philippines in 2009 and 2011, Kuala Lumpur, Malaysia in 2010, and Bangkok, Thailand in 2012, World CSR Symposium in Kuala Lumpur, Malaysia in 2011, Kuwait CSR Conference in Kuwait in 2011, UN Global Compact CJK Roundtable in Tokyo, Japan in 2011, Asia Business Conference at Harvard Business School in Boston, US in 2008, Canon Institute of Global Studies in Tokyo, Japan in 2012, 2013, and 2015, CSR Forum with UN hosted by Global Compact Network Korea and Ministry of Foreign Affairs of the government of South Korea in Vietnam in 2014, European Chamber of Commerce Korea & Europe Korea Foundation in 2009, Korea Trade-Investment Promotion Agency (KOTRA) headquarter and KOTRA Manila in Philippines in 2011, Federation of Korean Industries (FKI), Global Business School of the FKI-IMI, Korea International Cooperation Agency (KOICA), and SMBA (Small and Medium Business Administration) etc.